Closepacking effects on strangeness and baryon production at the LHC

 Additional to the goodness of fit tables, fig.~\ref{fig:ratios_new} shows various hadron-to-pion ratios given the tune parameters in \tabRef{tab:tunes} alongside Closepacking (T1), with further plots shown in app~\ref{app:morePlots}.
 The Closepacking (simple) tune performs well for most strange hadron-to-pion ratios, however underpredicts the triple-strange baryon-to-pion ratio $\Omega/\pi$ whilst overpredicting the $K_S/\pi$ ratio (seen in fig.~\ref{fig:KsPi_new}).
 This is somewhat expected given the strangeness enhancement is being driven equally across the mesonic and baryonic sectors, and thus to fit the multi-strange baryons, the single-strange mesons are overpredicted.
 Contrastingly, the Strange Junctions tune performs particularly poorly at describing the double-strange mesonic $\phi/\pi$ ratio (see fig.~\ref{fig:phiPi_new}).
 This is as the strange junctions mechanism contributes strangeness enhancement around junctions only, and thus applies strangeness enhancement to only a single quark in the meson adjacent to the junction.
 Therefore the enhancement to the production of double-strange $\phi$ meson is minimal.
 Interestingly, the two Trieste tunes (T1 and T2) describe the observables in a contrasting manner despite implementing the same strangeness enhancement models.
-The T1 tune describes the $p/\pi$ and $\phi/\pi$ ratios to a better degree than the T2 one, however does so at the cost of other strange hadron-to-pion ratios, in particular $K_S^0/\pi$ and $\Lambda/K^0_S$.
+The T1 tune describes the $p/\pi$ and $\phi/\pi$ ratios better than the T2 one, but does less well for other ratios such as $K_S^0/\pi$ and $\Lambda/K^0_S$.